CSharpTeoMan911/BerrySonar/README.md

 # 🍓 BerrySonar

-BerrySonar is a Linux-based C# application developed for the Raspberry Pi, designed to act as a DIY LIDAR system—similar in concept to the object detection systems used in autonomous vehicles like Teslas.
+BerrySonar is a Linux-based C# application developed for the Raspberry Pi, designed to act as a DIY LIDAR-like system—similar in concept to the object detection systems used in autonomous vehicles like Teslas.
 It uses an ultrasonic sensor rotated by a stepper motor to scan a 180° field and detect nearby objects.
 The data is transmitted securely to a Firebase Realtime Database for monitoring and analysis.
 The GUI of the application is served as a **React** based application called [**berry-sonar-view**](https://github.com/CSharpTeoMan911/berry-sonar-view) that is getting the **LIDAR** metadata in real time using **Firebase real-time database** and rendering the data in a sonar UI element that is drew and redered dynamically in the browser

 <div align=center>
   <img src="https://github.com/user-attachments/assets/9cc8cfaa-de67-43fd-a39a-d0862947d435"/>